ElleLynn08/trauma-informed-ai-framework/README.md

 👉 You'll see Spider Checks sprinkled across the notebooks (Audio, Text, TF-IDF, PHQ-8, and Multimodal Merge).
   Each one is a quick peace-of-mind peek tailored to its modality.

-> **🕷️ Spider Check™ is an Elle-ism — feel free to adopt it, remix it, or make it your own..**
+> **🕷️ Spider Check is an Elle-ism — feel free to adopt it, remix it, or make it your own.
+It is just a "head check" or "sanity check"**
----
+---**

 ## 🔭 Upcoming Milestones